-- Hematologic: A "transfusion reaction specimen" is assessed for the colour of the spun plasma, and subjected to a DAT with a repeat G&S [+/- Coomb's phase post-reaction re-crossmatching if relevant]), while a clerical check of labels is also performed with a review of the typing records.
-Outside of the Blood Bank, tests for hemolysis can be implemented "in reasonable part" or "all at once". - Evidence of a new, product-attributable antibody (passive anti-A) may include ABO typing discrepancy, or a positive DAT with eluted anti-A. The product may have had a high titer of anti-A. - If there is a significant drop in Hb with associated hemolytic changes, ie - reticulocytosis/polychromasia +/- bloodfilm spherocytosis; - increased LDH/AST/bilirubin [indirect - predominating]; diminished haptoglobin; - reddened urine +/- hemosiderin / increased creatinine; and - consumptive markers [high PT/INR, aPPT, TT; low fibrinogen]), this would suggest AHTR.
+- Rule out hemolytic reaction: A "transfusion reaction specimen" is assessed for the colour of the spun plasma (looking for hemolysis) and sent for DAT with a repeat G&S, while a clerical check of labels is also performed with a review of the typing of the patient and the product. - The product may contain a significant titer of anti-A, which may show up in the blood bank tests. - This could be an AHTR if there is a significant drop in Hb with associated hemolytic changes, ie- - reticulocytosis/polychromasia +/- spherocytosis; - increased LDH/bilirubin [indirect bilirubin]; - Iow haptoglobin; - red urine +/- hemosiderin / increased creatinine; and - consumptive markers [high PT/INR, aPTT; low fibrinogen]),